iffy/garden/README.md

 ```

 Now give the `Garden` some data about Frodo's progress in the class (the last
-arg is a JSON string:
+arg is a JSON string):

 ```python
 >>> garden.inputReceived('Frodo', 'assignments', 'v1', '"0.5"')